wazuh/wazuh-documentation/source/docker-listener/installation.rst

 docker
 ^^^^^^

-One of the libraries to install is `docker <https://pypi.org/project/docker/>`_. docker allows listen Docker events.
+One of the libraries to install is `docker library <https://pypi.org/project/docker/>`_. docker allows listen Docker events.

 Installing Dependencies
 -----------------------